tineggarcia/messy-memory/README.md

 ## Site Structure

-Baking Frenzy Cakes website has Four(4) main pages such as Home, Products, Gallery and Sign up.
+The Messy Memory Game Website has a very straight forward and intutive design to ensure user's ease of use.
+The website contains 1 main page which the main page(index.html) where the game area is located.

-The website initially loads the home page or landing page (index.html) which display a very nice hero image, a clear, vivid and mouth-watering image of cupcakes that is surely inviting to the users.
+The website initially loads the home page or landing page (index.html) which display a very vibrant, colourful Super Mario game very nice hero image, a clear, vivid and mouth-watering image of cupcakes that is surely inviting to the users.
 The page also displays a clear welcome message and Baking Frenzy Cake's motto.
 From the Home page, navigation links on the upper right hand of the scree are always